Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/report.md

 # What need to be clarified

-At the next meeting with the customer, we need to clarify functional requirements, non-functional requirements, and quality attributes.
+At the next meeting with the customer, we need to clarify functional requirements, non-functional requirements and quality attributes.

 # Next steps

-- Scope MVP
 - Form software requirements specification
 - Design a project architecture
 - Next steps (like what to develop, how to deploy and etc.) will be clarified with requirements and design